In this post, learn how I eliminated my Silent Reflux quickly and easily with a few supplements designed to address the root cause.

-As the name suggests there are some differences between silent reflux and acid reflux / GERD.
-In contrast, silent reflux does not necessarily cause heartburn.
-Symptoms may include:
+As the name suggests there are some differences between silent reflux, acid reflux, and GERD.
+Namely, silent reflux does not typically cause heartburn.
+Symptoms commonly include:

 - Hoarseness, inflammation of the throat and vocal chords